Emilyjacobs0804/Emilyjacobs0804/README.md

 ## Hi there 👋
+Nice to meet you!
+If you're on this page you're probably one of my teachers.
+My interests at the moment are Pokemon, Zelda, Pikmin, Yugioh, Spaltoon, and all things anime and retro games!
+I'm an artist!
+I heavily dislike generative AI and cannot be friends with you if you support it.
+I'm currently learning Japanese!

 <!--
 **Emilyjacobs0804/Emilyjacobs0804** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.